tearoom1/kirby-content-watch/README.md

 ## Todo

 - Add support for restoring media/binary files ?
-- Cleanup code.
-The code is still a bit messy.
-If someone wants to clean up? :)
 - Language support is not perfect yet.
 Currently only 2 digit codes work and the display of the versions may also be improved.

 ## License